 "Higson-Spence’s bravura solos were mesmerising.
 Her violin had a pure tone, precisely controlled yet volcanic underneath.
 Sometimes the violin, singing its heart out, was lyrical and reflective, melancholic and passionate, at other times the violin darted about at a blistering pace.” – Sydney Arts Guide on Lily Higson-Spence’s performance with Willoughby Symphony Orchestra (March 2017).
 Click here to read the full review

-Student Beneficiary Support generously provided by ANAMsyndicate – Mary and Arnold Bram, Kingsley Gee, Stuart Kollmorgen, Richard O’Dwyer, Rob Piaggio, Jenny Lee and Igor Zambelli
+Student Beneficiary Support generously provided by ANAMsyndicate – Mary and Arnold Bram, Arnis Dzedins, Kingsley Gee, Jerry and Marlene Koliha, Stuart Kollmorgen, Kerry Landman, Traudl Moon, Richard O’Dwyer, Rob Piaggio, Jenny Lee and Igor Zambelli

 Image by Pia Johnson